culturedmold/Extract-Load-Transform-Pipeline-for-Small-Business/README.md

 The tables that will provide the necessary data from the given dataset are as follows: actor, film_actor, inventory, film, rental, payment.

-### Identify at least one field in the detailed table section that will require a custom transformation with a user-defined function and explain why it should be transformed (e.g., you might translate a field with a value of N to No and Y to Yes).
+### Identify at least one field in the detailed table section that will require a custom transformation with a user-defined function and explain why it should be transformed.

 We will perform the following transformations on data from the detail_report table to be loaded into the summary_report table: concatenate actorFirstName and actorLastName into a single columns “actorName”, and we will take the rentalPrice for each rental and transform it into an average price by actor.
 We will take the count of each rentalID and display it as well, to indicate the number of rentals that each actor has that are contributing to the average number.